bitcoin/bitcoin/doc/dependencies.md

 * ZeroMQ is needed only with the `--with-zmq` option.

 #### Other
-* librsvg is only needed if you need to run `make deploy` on (cross-compilation to) macOS.
 * Not-Qt-bundled zlib is required to build the [DMG tool](../contrib/macdeploy/README.md#deterministic-macos-dmg-notes) from the libdmg-hfsplus project.